squeedee/Boiler/README.markdown

 Lots of WIP, so don't be suprised at:

   * The lack of tests (Im not a TDDer, that might turn you off to begin with)
-  * The lack of teardown support.
-It's certainly intended, but I don't need it for a Proof Of Concept which this is now.
   * Sanity..
 I'm not sane.

 ## Shoulders of giants.